 At the end of each Core Course, participants are expected to complete the following assessments within the specified time frame:

 The registration fee for courses is $275.00 per course for EEA members, $300.00 for non-members.
 Course fees include all materials, supplies and meals.
-At this time there is a $75.00 scholarship available to each person upon completion of a Core Course.

 The lodging cost (double occupancy) at Charlie Elliott Conference Center is $63.50 per course.
 A single occupancy room option is also available at $127.00 per course.